logos-co/roadmap/content/dst/waku/waku-scaling.md

 * end-date: TBD

 #### Description
-Demonstrate a working, real world, large scale Waku network.
+Demonstrate a working, realistic, large scale Waku network.

 Measure its performance
 and attempt to support the assertion